EimaMei/HPL/README.md

 # Credits
 [SOIL2 (forked version)](https://github.com/EimaMei/SIL2) - for the `convertToDds` core function (HPL uses a modified version of SOIL2 to remove unneeded OpenGL requirements).

-[Allyedge](https://github.com/Allyedge) - for creating the HPL VSC extension.
+[Allyedge](https://github.com/Allyedge) - for creating the HPL VSC extension. (this guy is actually cringe btw)